nginx/unit-docs/source/installation.rst

       - No language modules.

     * - :samp:`|version|-<language>`
-      - Specific language module only, for example :samp:`|version|-ruby2.3` or :samp:`|version|-python2.7`.
+      - A specific language module, for example :samp:`|version|-ruby2.3` or :samp:`|version|-python2.7`.

 We also publish these images as tarballs on our `website